 Between 1940 and 1950 Edith worked with different collaborators, but Burn remained her major collaborator.
 By far the greater part of her work until 1952 dealt with the actions of adrenaline, of acetylcholine, and with their interrelations.
 From 1948 on, she published most of her work alone.
 Indeed, several workers who were attracted to Oxford to work with Burn ended up working with Edith.

-During the seventeen years, from 1953, when Edith headed the group, its members published over 200 papers, of eleven percent of which Edith was sole author.
-Some forty scientists worked with her during this period, only seven of whom were from Britain.
+In the seventeen years beginning in 1953, during which Edith headed the group, its members published over 200 papers, of eleven percent of which Edith was sole author.
+Some 40 scientists worked with her during this period, only seven of whom were from Britain.
 Twenty-six of her colleagues were or became chairpersons of their departments, or came to hold personal chairs.

 Edith’s contributions to smooth-muscle physiology and pharmacology were immense.
 After she had seized upon smooth muscle as an area of research, it burgeoned world-wide over a growth phase of about twenty years.
 At the time of her death, most physiologists and pharmacologists would have acknowledged her as being the most influential smooth-muscle physiologist in the world.

-A Xerox copy of the full bibliography is available from the Royal Society on request.
+A copy of the full bibliography is available from the Royal Society on request.

 The entry has been condensed with permission from: